My passion for cooking leads me to travel to different places, eat authentic local dishes, and inspire everybody to

 - Simmer until tender.
 Adjust the amount of water if needed.

-- Once water is fully absorbed, add small amount of oil and toss the meat.
+- Once water is fully absorbed, add a small amount of oil and toss the meat.

-- Serve with fried rice and sunny-side-up egg.
+- Serve with fried rice and a sunny-side-up egg.

 Tips and Techniques

-- Adjust the amount of sugar to lessen its sweetness.
+- Adjust the amount of sugar to make the dish less sweet.

-- Add more salt if preferred a bit salty tocino.
+- Add more salt if you prefer a salty tocino.

-- Marinate the chicken for longer hours to ensure a more tasty meat.
+- Marinate the chicken for a longer time to ensure the meat is tasty.